isabelschober/gbk_revcomp/README.md

 # gbk_revcomp
-Create the reverse complement of a GenBank record
+Create the reverse complement of a single record GenBank file

 requires Biopython